-This section covers special requirements for the production of microalloyed ERW line pipe intended for high pressure hydrogen service.
-The application requires high toughness levels in the fabricated line pipe and relative insensitivity to welding problems as a consequence of possible embrittlement scenarios with may be encountered in service.
+This section covers special requirements for the production of microalloyed ERW linepipe intended for high pressure hydrogen service.
+The application requires high toughness levels in the fabricated line pipe and relative insensitivity to welding problems as a consequence of possible embrittlement scenarios that can be encountered in service.